Type 94 75 mm mountain gun: Design

-The Type 94 75 mm mountain gun had a single-piece gun barrel with a sliding breechblock based on German Krupp designs, and a long split-trail carriage with spade plates for stabilizers with a hydro-pneumatic recoil mechanism based on French Schneider designs.
+The Type 94 75 mm mountain gun had a single-piece gun barrel with a sliding breechblock based on German Krupp and French designs, and a long split-trail carriage with spade plates for stabilizers with a hydro-pneumatic recoil mechanism based on French Schneider designs.
 The crew was partially protected by a gun shield made of 1/8-inch (3 mm) thick armor plate.
 It had pintle traverse, and an equalizing arrangement which gave it three-point suspension.
 Since it was trunnioned at the center of balance, it did not require equilibrators.
 It could be fired with trails closed or open.

 The gun could be broken down into eleven pack loads within three to five minutes for transport by animals or men.
 The heaviest component weighed 210 pounds (95 kg), and the weapon was intended to be transported by six pack horses, or 18 men (although during the Bougainville campaign of 1943–1945 it was carried by 41 men because of the extremely difficult terrain on Bougainville).
 In daylight, the gun could be reassembled within 10 minutes and disassembled in from three to five minutes.
 The tasks also could be performed at night after the parts were rubbed with luminous bark, but took five to 10 minutes longer.

 The gun fired the same projectiles as other 75 mm pieces and had a cartridge case identical in length with that used in the Type 38 75 mm field gun.
 This case was longer than that used in the Type 41 mountain gun because the propelling charge used in Model 94 ammunition was less than that used in the ammunition for the Type 38, and firing the Type 38's ammunition from the Type 94 would damage the gun.
 The Type 38 lacked both a howitzer trajectory and varying charges with which to adjust the trajectory of rounds it fired, and this increased the dead space for the Model 94 when it fired in mountainous terrain.
 The Type 94's counterrecoil was said to be so slow when the piece was fired at elevations above 30° that, rather than fire above that elevation, the artillery battery displaced forward to maintain a higher rate of fire.